-The old differences soon returned to our world, also stimulated by America’s DNA of conflict and war and US primacy in the world as a national security strategy, with Russia and China in opposition to this, challenging US geopolitical advantages.
+The old differences soon returned to our world, also stimulated by America’s DNA of conflict, regime change, sanctions and US primacy in the world as a national security strategy, with both Russia and China in opposition to this, challenging US geopolitical advantages.

 But after ruling for two Decennia, in the labyrinth Vladimir Putin has created there are not many friends left.
 In this world, everyone is either an enemy or a potential enemy.